Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Superconformal Vertex Operator Algebra And Spin Lifts

 This is the usual GSO projection which involves summing over spin structures with the insertion of $\frac{1+\check{\sigma}_d}{2}$ in the traces over NS and R sectors \cite{Gliozzi:1976qd}.
 From this trace formula for the partition function, we see that the gauged Hilbert space is the $\check{\sigma}_d=1$ space of the spin theory but without the spin dependence, i.e. we forget the supervector space structure of the RHS below:

 \\\\

+In mathematical terms, the spin lift of a CFT is an abelian intertwing algebra, see Remark \ref{rem:abelian_int} below.
 In general the spin lift of a holomorphic CFT defined by a VOA is not an SCVOA or even an SVOA.
 But in some cases, one might be able to identify a subspace of the spin lift which forms an SVOA and view the spin lift as a non-local extension of the SVOA.
 Suppose such an SVOA subsector exists in a spin lift of a CFT, then from Proposition \ref{prop:propscft}, the SVOA contains vertex operators of half-integral conformal dimensions.
-It is possible that the SVOA contains a conformal weight $\frac{3}{2}$ primary which satisfies the OPE eq. \eqref{eq:opetbtf} and hence is in fact an SCVOA.
+It is possible that the SVOA contains a conformal weight $\frac{3}{2}$ primary which satisfies the OPE \eqref{eq:opetbtf} and hence is in fact an SCVOA.
 Our goal in this paper is to show that the Monster CFT carries precisely that structure.
-In Subsection \ref{subsec:BB} we will show that the ``beauty and the beast'' module is the spin lift of the Monster CFT with respect to a $\mathbb{Z}_2$ automorphism of the Monster CFT and has a dimension $\frac{3}{2}$ primary satisfying the OPE eq. \eqref{eq:opetbtf}.
-We will also identify a subsector of the ``beauty and the beast'' module which has an SCVOA structure.
+In Subsection \ref{subsec:BB} we will show that the ``Beauty and the Beast'' SCFT is the spin lift of the Monster CFT with respect to a $\mathbb{Z}_2$ automorphism of the Monster CFT and has a dimension $\frac{3}{2}$ primary satisfying the OPE \eqref{eq:opetbtf}.
+We will also identify a subsector of the ``Beauty and the Beast'' SCFT which has an SCVOA structure.